Macjutsu/super/README.md

 Please visit the [S.U.P.E.R.M.A.N.
 Wiki](https://github.com/Macjutsu/super/wiki) for detailed documentation!

-__UPGRADE NOTICE: Versions of `super` prior to 3.0b4 may unintentionally upgrade computers with macOS 12.6.1 to macOS 13.1.
+__UPGRADE NOTICE: Any version of `super` prior to 3.0b4 may unintentionally upgrade computers with macOS 12.6.2 to macOS 13.1.
 You should avoid using any version of `super` prior to version 3.0b4 on macOS 12 or newer.__

 Detailed update information can be found on both the [Change Log](https://github.com/Macjutsu/super/blob/main/CHANGELOG.md) and [Releases ](https://github.com/Macjutsu/super/releases) pages.